-Join Brian Bradley for an in-depth discussion in this video Locating mental ray features in the UI, part of Up and Running with mental ray in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video Locating mental ray features in the UI, part of Learning mental ray in 3ds Max.

 One thing I always like to do when introducing both new and experienced users to any of the complex tools that's in 3ds Max is to take a few minutes right at the start of a course to highlight areas in the 3ds Max UI where, in this case, Mental Ray tools and features can be found.
 In this video, then, we will take a whistle stop tour that you may want to come back to quite a few times in order to help familiarize yourself with all of the tool locations that we will quickly look at here.
 The most obvious and probably most prolific set of Mental Ray controls available in 3ds max can be found in the Render Set Ip dialogue.

 This can be quickly accessed by using either the icon, or on the main toolbar, or by my preferred method which is the F10 keyboard shortcut.
 The Common tab is not something that we will look at in this course as this set of controls are standard in 3ds Max no matter which renderer is currently being used.
 So output path, frame range, image resolution, all of these are image handling and output essentials that as we say are common to all render engines.
 The Renderer tab by comparison, most certainly is an area that we will come back to quite a number of times throughout this course.